 Please join us at the 30th Annual Celebration of Student Scholarship!

-The 30th Annual Celebration of Student Scholarship will be held on Thursday, April 16, 2026 all day in Jamrich Hall.
+The 30th Annual Celebration of Student Scholarship will be held on Thursday, April 16, 2026 all day in the Jamrich and Harden Halls.

 The Celebration of Student Scholarship is an annual event held on the Northern Michigan University campus to recognize the scholarly activity of undergraduate and graduate students in all disciplines.
 Students share their scholarly and creative work with the NMU and Marquette communities.
 The event is free and open to the public.
 Students interested in participating should speak with their faculty advisors for assistance in planning their submission.